benparanrutterford/benparanrutterford/README.md

-### Hi there 👋
+### Hello, I'm Ben Paran Rutterford

 - Graduated with a Masters in Chemistry from the University of East anglia.

 - Worked in a synthetic inorganic lab making homogeneous organomettalic catalysts.

-- Huge Avgeek and aspiring with a large passion for spaceflight.
+- Huge Avgeek and aspiring pilot with a large passion for spaceflight.

 <!--